mascaldotfr/CoRT/README.md

 **This is beta software, bugs may exist**

 ## Known issues

 * the power database is a bit outdated, once bugs will be squashed i'll work on this.
 Or send PRs please.
 * display on mobile devices is weird due to flex. it's not easy to fix, as even regnumsentinel had the issue.
 Use your device in landscape mode if it really bothers you
-* shared urls are long, this could be fixed by using an url shortener api, but free plans are limit rated and i don't want to have a database server.
+* shared urls are long, this could be fixed by using an url shortener api, but free plans may be quickly limit rated and they're not permanent.
+I don't want to have a database server, since it then would require a server and a domain, and could go down like regnumsentinel.

 ## License

    This repo is released under the terms of the GNU Affero General Public License v3.0.